These ISPs offer some of the best-priced, fastest, and most reliable fiber internet service.

-Plus, CenturyLink earned tenth place for customer satisfaction with its internet speed.2 And customers also rated CenturyLink as eighth for reliability,2 which means a service outage isn’t likely to cut short your Overwatch gaming session.
+Plus, CenturyLink earned tenth place for customer satisfaction with its internet speed.2 And customers also rated CenturyLink as eighth for reliability, which means a service outage isn't likely to cut short your Overwatch gaming session.

 Windstream Kinetic 1 Gig: Best fiber for underserved areas

 Windstream is no stranger to lower-population areas of the US.
 Yup, this ISP makes it a goal to bring faster speeds to underserved communities where other, larger ISPs don't bother to set up shop.8

-Currently, Windstream brings its DSL internet service to 18 states, and some lucky towns and cities in those states can also get its Kinetic Gig plan–with a full FTTH connection.
-Windstream lets you check where its Kinetic Gig plan is available by state—and you can sign up for alerts if its gig plan is headed your way.
+Currently, Windstream brings its DSL internet service to 18 states, and some lucky towns and cities in those states can also get its Kinetic Gig plan—with a full FTTH connection.
+Windstream lets you check where its Kinetic Gig plans are available by state—and you can sign up for alerts if its gig plan is headed your way.